SimMarkt/RL_Grid/README.md

 > q<sub>π,2</sub>(s,a) <- q<sub>π,2</sub>(s,a) + α ((r + γ q<sub>π,1</sub>(s',argmax<sub>a'</sub> q<sub>π,2</sub>(s',a'))) - q<sub>π,2</sub>(s,a))

 This approach reduces maximization bias by using one Q-function to estimate the future reward and the other to update the current state-action value.
+A potential maximization bias of one Q-function will therefore be tested by the other one in the update step.

 ## Project Structure